ioBroker/ioBroker.knx/README.md

 [![NPM](https://nodei.co/npm/iobroker.knx.png?downloads=true)](https://nodei.co/npm/iobroker.knx/)

 ## Description
 en: This adapter allows importing of knxproj Files from ETS.
-It generates the translation between KNX- groupaddresses and ioBroker and put the devices into rooms (esp. for MobileUI).
+It generates the translation between KNX- group addresses and ioBroker and puts the devices into rooms (esp. for MobileUI).

 It connects to standard KNX/LAN Gateways.

 Before beginning: Every DPT of com.Objects should be set in your ETS project.
 Every device should be sorted into your facility structure.

 ## Features:
-* importing knxproj file
+* importing `knxproj` file
 * generating ETS-like object structure
 * finding and combining act-channel and state-channel (heuristic)
 * updating all states on start
-* emmiting a READ to the KNX-Bus, while writing on state-object
+* emitting a READ to the KNX-Bus, while writing on state-object
 * sorting channels to rooms

 ## Adapter configuration
 After installing this adapter, open the adapter configuration.
 Fill in:

 ### KNX Gateway IP
-<IP of your KNX/Lan GW> with ipv4 format
+<IP of your KNX/Lan GW> with IPv4 format

 ### Port
-this is normally port 3671
+This is normally port 3671.

 ### phys.
-EIB Adress
+EIB Address
-fill in free phys. address corresponding to your KNX-architecture, !!!
-BUT NOT the same like your KNX Gateway has !!!
+Fill in free phys. address corresponding to your KNX-architecture, **BUT NOT the address of your KNX Gateway!** May not end in 0 !!!

 ### debug-Level
-extends the output Level of the adapter for debugging purposes
+Extends the output level of the adapter for debugging purposes.

 ### Upload knxproj
-here you can upload your ETS Export in "knxproj" format.
+here you can upload your ETS Export in `knxproj` format.

-After successful import a dialog shows the number of imported object.
+After successful import a dialog shows the number of imported objects.
 Now press "save & close" and the adapter should start.
-While starting the adapter reads all groupAdresses with read-Flag.
-This could take a while and can produce a high load on your KNX-bus.
-But the values in your vis are updatet after start.
+While starting the adapter reads all group addresses with read-Flag.
+This might take a while and can produce a high load on your KNX-bus.
+But the values in your vis are updated after start.

 ### Objects
-Here is under knx.0 the group adress tree like in your ETS project.
+Here is under knx.0 the group address tree like in your ETS project.

 ### Enumerations
 If you have a building structure in your ETS with the corresponding devices, it will be shown here.
 Under "members" are the names of group addresses listed from the devices with send-Flag in this Group.

 ### Usage
-If the adapter starts successfully your datapoints will be available for everything you like to do.
+If the adapter starts successfully, your data points will be available for everything you like to do.

-### Datapoint Types
+### Data point Types
-All DPT's according to "System Specifications, Interworking, Datapointtypes" from KNX Association are available.
-That means there are 2 Types of Information you can get:
+All DPTs according to "System Specifications, Interworking, Datapointtypes" from KNX Association are available.
+That means there are 2 types of information you can get:
 1) a Value or a String
-2) comma seperated Values or array of values (for the moment I don't what's the better way to handle)
+2) comma-separated values or an array of values (for the moment I don't know what's the better way to handle)

 For example a DPT5.001 is encoded as unsigned Integer with 8-Bit.
 This gives a single Value.
 The DPT3.007 (Control Dimming) is encoded as 1Bit(Boolean)+3Bit(unsigned Int).
-This results in f.e. in value like "0,5", where "0" means "decrease" and "5" means number of intervalls.
+This results e.g. in a value like "0,5", where "0" means "decrease" and "5" means number of intervals.

-## Wie werden die Datenpunkte generiert
+## Wie werden die Datenpunkte generiert (Deutsch)
 ### 1) Auslesen aller Kommunikationsobjektreferenzen (im folgenden KOR)
-Dabei werden den Gruppenaddressreferenz (im folgenden GAR) ID's der jeweilige DPT der KOR zugeordnet, wenn er vorhanden ist.
+Dabei werden den Gruppenaddressreferenz (im folgenden GAR) IDs der jeweilige DPT der KOR zugeordnet, wenn er vorhanden ist.
 Ausserdem bekommt der erste Eintrag die Attribute write=yes und read=no. Alle darauf folgenden GAR ID's bekommen nur den DPT zugeordnet

 ### 2) Erzeugen der Gruppenadressstruktur (im folgenden GAS)
-Hier wird die GAS anhand der GAR ID's erzeugt und ebenfalls die DPT's zugeordnet, falls dies unter 1) noch nicht geschehen ist.
+Hier wird die GAS anhand der GAR IDs erzeugt und ebenfalls die DPTs zugeordnet, falls dies unter 1) noch nicht geschehen ist.

 ### 3) Herausfinden der Schalt- und Statusaddressen
-In dem ETS Export sind die Schalt- und Statusadressen nicht hinterlegt.
+In dem ETS-Export sind die Schalt- und Statusadressen nicht hinterlegt.
 Somit führe ich eine Ähnlichkeitsprüfung aller Gruppenadressnamen durch mit der Auswertung auf status und state.
- Wird ein Pärchen gefunden, dessen Ähnlichkeit mehr als 90% beträgt, dann wird angenommen, das die GA1 die Schaltadresse und GA2 die Statusadresse ist.
+ Wird ein Pärchen gefunden, dessen Ähnlichkeit mehr als 90% beträgt, dann wird angenommen, dass die GA1 die Schaltadresse und GA2 die Statusadresse ist.
 Dabei erhält GA1 das write=true und read=false und GA2 das write=false und read=true.
- Ausserdem werden die DPT abgeglichen aus der jeweilig korrespondierenden GA.
+ Außerdem werden die DPT abgeglichen aus der jeweilig korrespondierenden GA.
 Aus diesem Grund ist es schwierig, Pärchen zu finden, wenn die Gruppenadressbeschriftungen nicht konsistent sind.

 Weiterhin werden die Flags in den Gerätekonfigurationen betrachtet.
 Dabei werden die Flags wie folgt umgesetzt: